AI Scribes for Ontario Family Doctors: A PHIPA-Safe Vendor Comparison (2026)

 Snapshot: how the six vendors compare

-The table below is the spine of the article.
-Every row carries an evidence link in the vendor sections that follow.
-Where a vendor doesn’t publish a number, we say so rather than guessing.
-The CPSO disclosure trigger column reflects the regulator’s position that AI scribes which generate clinical documentation require patient disclosure and consent before each encounter.
+The table below is the spine of the article, and every row carries an evidence link in the vendor sections that follow.
+Where a vendor states no number, we say so rather than guessing.
+The CPSO disclosure column reflects the Ontario regulator’s position that tools generating clinical documentation require patient disclosure and consent before each encounter.

-Dimension Heidi Tali AI Mutuo Health Nabla MS Dragon Generic ChatGPT
+Dimension Heidi Tali AI Mutuo AutoScribe Nabla MS Dragon Generic ChatGPT

-Canadian data residency Canadian region available; default varies Yes; processed and stored in Canada Yes; Canadian-hosted Customer picks region; no published Canada-only default Via Microsoft 365 Advanced Data Residency add-on No; US-hosted, CLOUD Act exposure
+Canadian data residency.
+Yes; Canadian patient data hosted in Quebec.
+Yes; processed and stored in Canada.
+Yes; servers in Ontario.
+Customer picks region; no published Canada commitment.
+Not covered by Advanced Data Residency; ask Microsoft in writing.
+No; US-hosted, CLOUD Act exposure.

 1. Heidi

-Heidi is a globally distributed AI scribe (Australian-founded) that has built a Canadian compliance page and a Trust Center covering PHIPA, HIPAA, and GDPR.
-It is the most flexible vendor on template configuration in our evaluation, which makes it attractive for multi-specialty clinics that need different note formats for family practice, walk-in, and travel medicine inside one license.
+Heidi is a globally distributed AI scribe (Australian-founded) that maintains a Canadian compliance page and a Trust Center.
+Heidi Health Corporation is one of the 30 vendors qualified on the Supply Ontario AI Scribe Vendor of Record arrangement.
+It is the most flexible vendor on template configuration in our evaluation, which suits multi-specialty clinics running different note formats inside one license.

-Best for: Multi-specialty clinics where one platform has to handle several note styles, and the practice manager has the time to vet the contract carefully before signature.
+Best for: Multi-specialty Ontario clinics where one platform has to handle several note styles, and the practice manager wants a Vendor of Record purchase without a bespoke residency negotiation.

 2. Tali AI